 b.
 Carry Forward Hours: If a specialist has completed more than the required 12 (twelve) hours in their area of specialization, up to 5 (five) hours in that area of specialization may be carried forward to the next educational year.
 Additionally, up to 3 (three) hours in professional responsibility may be carried forward to the next educational year.
 The annual CLE requirement must be met for each year a specialist is certified, including the year of certification.

 CLE Activities that are claimed toward the annual requirement shall meet the following standards:

 a.
 Significant Content.
 The activities shall have significant intellectual and/or practical content and the primary objective shall be to increase the attendee's professional ability as a specialist.
 The content of activities may include a broad or narrow range of subjects dealing with the particular specialty field.

 b.
 Organized Program.
-The activities shall be an organized program of learning, deal with matters directly related to the specialization field or professional responsibility, and follow the agenda defined by the written materials or exercises distributed as part of the activities.
+The activities shall be an organized program of learning, deal with matters directly related to the specialization field or professional responsibility, follow the agenda, and accompanied by the written materials or exercises.
 The level of instruction of CLE Activities in the area of the specialization field shall be directed toward the development of advanced skills in the area of specialization.

 c.
 Appropriate Setting.
 The activities shall be conducted in a setting physically suitable to the educational activity of the program.

 d.
 Instructors.
 The instructors of CLE Activities shall be experts in the field in which they are teaching.
 The instructors' qualifications and appropriate background information shall be set forth in the activity's brochure or written materials.